Joao-Regis/100-days-of-code/log.md

 **Thoughts:** Continuing review.
 A bit of Plurasight's JSON course.

 ### Day 5: February 05, 2020
 Continued work on CSS on @freeCodeCamp in Responsive Web Design.
 Also JSON on @pluralsight .

 **Thoughts:** Continuing review.
 More of Plurasight's JSON course.

+### Day 6: February 06, 2020
+#100DaysOfCode Day 6!
+More CSS and more JavaScript @freeCodeCamp.
+And comparing to @Codecademy.

+**Thoughts:** Continuing review.
+Comparing HTML and CSS to CodeCademy's lessons.